StevenTammen/bibledocs.org/content/about-the-site/how-you-can-help-this-ministry/index.md

 ## Financial support

 At present, I do not accept financial support.
-I believe that others need the support a great deal more than me ([see here](/about-the-site/frequently-asked-questions/#you-said-you-dont-take-donations-do-you-know-of-good-causes)).
+I believe that others need the support a great deal more than me.

-In place of me, I hope people might consider these other needs within the body of Christ.
-Some of those I recommend in that link are my close friends, and helping them is in fact helping me.
+For a variety of reasons, it is my opinion that believer-to-believer aid is best done directly (especially in our modern internet age, where giving via [PayPal](https://www.paypal.com/us/home) and the like is easy and secure).
+No matter how efficient a charity proper is (and some are in fact a whole lot better than others: see [Charity Navigator](https://www.charitynavigator.org/)), it will always have a lot more overhead than direct giving.

+Contributing to others without any middlemen also allows you to directly see where your financial support is being used (contrast again charities proper).
+For us as Christians, spiritual ends are far more important than material ones; generally speaking, we are not here to ease economic distress, but to share the gospel that people might be saved, and to help them grow in the truth thereafter.
+Money that goes towards these spiritual ends is in truth much more important.

+For this reason, I find it best to prioritize giving money to Christians who are legitimately in need of aid due to difficult material circumstances, and especially to Christians who are in need of money to help support their service to the body of Christ (by freeing up their time and attention to do ministry, for example).
+In line with the above discussion of the truth's role in our giving, Bible teachers and evangelists going about things the right way should be priority #1 in terms of people we support.

+Note that money is not the only way we can assist one another.
+I can help people set up ministry websites, for example.
+A contact of mine has helped another with some rehabilitation exercises based upon his experience as a personal fitness trainer.
+And so on.

+Anyone interested in ideas of where to contribute is welcome to reach out ([steven@bibledocs.org](mailto:steven@bibledocs.org)), and I can go over all the worthy opportunities for giving/serving that I am presently aware of.
+The list often changes as needs change, which is one reason I don't post any specifics here.

 ## Sharing this ministry